Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Customizing/Node.js Custom Handler.md

 });
 ```

+> [!toDo] Will the 'createdAt' implemented 'After' be persisted?
+> To have the 'createdAt' attribute persisted as well, wouldn't you have to perform the database update here as well?

 In this example, the event handler is registered using the `after` hook for the `CREATE` event on the `Books` entity.
 For every book created, it sets the `createdAt` property to the current timestamp.

 **Summary**